dyne/dyne.github.io/docs/astro-upgrade-baseline.md

 compatibility references.
 Each boundary rolls back by reverting only its accepted checkpoint commit.

-`npm audit --json` currently exits 1 with 2 high, 5 low, and 0 critical findings.
-The high-path evidence is: direct `astro@5.18.2` at `node_modules/astro`, affecting MDX, Svelte, Tailwind, and SEO integrations, with `GHSA-2pvr-wf23-7pc7` (`<6.4.6`) and `GHSA-8hv8-536x-4wqp` (`<6.3.3`);
-and transitive `sharp` at `node_modules/sharp`, via Astro, with `GHSA-f88m-g3jw-g9cj` (`<0.35.0`).
-The static-only deployment has no SSR or server-island runtime, but this is exposure reduction rather than an audit
-exception: the fixed-version evidence is Astro `>=6.4.6` / `>=6.3.3` and Sharp `>=0.35.0`.
-Astro 7.2.6 is outside every current Astro advisory range.

-The temporary `scripts/validate-npm-audit.mjs` policy covers only the three high IDs above.
-The final Astro 7 resolved tree must have **zero high and critical advisories**, with no new allowlist entry.
+The Astro 7 lockfile pins Sharp `0.35.0` alongside Astro `7.2.6`, and the former temporary audit exceptions have expired.
+The audit validator now accepts only a report with **zero high and critical advisories**; it contains no allowlist.
 Audit acceptance also requires `npm test`, `npm run test:e2e`, online/offline builds, and the static contract above to pass.

 ## Compatibility inventory and ownership